Babar Azam: 2021–present

+On 31 October 2025, he hit 4,234 runs and became the highest run-scorer in T20 Internationals, surpassing Rohit Sharma's 4,231 during the home series against South Africa.
+In the third T20I, he produced a commanding innings of 68 off 47 balls, guiding Pakistan in their chase of 140 to a six-wicket win with an over to spare.
+It was his 37th T20I half-century, his first since May 2024, and helped Pakistan clinch the series 2-1.
+For his performance, he was named Player of the Match, and he also surpassed Virat Kohli in the number of 50-plus T20I scores, reaching 40 in 124 innings.

+In the 2nd ODI of the home series against Sri Lanka, played on 14 November 2025, Pakistan chased down Sri Lanka’s target of 289 to secure the series victory.
+Babar Azam ended a prolonged century drought, hitting his first international century in more than two years, also scoring his 20th ODI hundred, a landmark that allowed him to equal Saeed Anwar’s Pakistan record for most ODI centuries.
+His innings anchored Pakistan’s chase, with the senior batters contributing to a comfortable win.
+He was declared Player of the Match.

 Domestic and franchise cricket

 Quaid-e-Azam Trophy and National T20 Cup

 Babar initially played domestic cricket for the Zarai Taraqiati Bank Limited cricket team and for Islamabad Leopards as an emerging player.
 For next couple of years, he played first-class cricket for State Bank of Pakistan cricket team and Sui Southern Gas Company cricket team in the Quaid-e-Azam Trophy respectively.

 In September 2019, Babar was named as the captain of the newly formed Central Punjab for the 2019–20 domestic season.
 His team went on to win the trophy after defeating Northern in the final.
 He led his side in the 2019–20 National T20 Cup.
 In the first match for his side, he scored a century, becoming the first Pakistani cricketer to score three centuries as well as more than 1,500 runs in Twenty20 cricket in a calendar year.

 He was retained by Central Punjab for the 2020–21 domestic season, both as a player and captain of the team.
 On 12 October 2020, during the match against Balochistan, he became the fastest batsman in terms of innings (27) to score 1,000 runs in National T20 Cup's history.
 In October 2021, in the 2021–22 National T20 Cup, he became the fastest batsman, in terms of innings, to score 7,000 runs in T20 cricket (187).
+In August–September 2024, Babar Azam played in the Bahria town champions cup by PCB for the ABL Stallions.